 The microscopic particles of boric acid can stick to pests when they come into contact, whether through a trap or by walking across it.
 And while cleaning themselves, they ingest the boric acid.

 Boric acid is usually used in 5% concentration in traps.
 However, dust or finer powders incorporate 98-99% boric acid and are more effective at repelling insects.

 Your Pest Control at Home

 While boric acid is generally safe for humans to eat, it should be treated carefully and used only as bait or in pesticides.

 Boric acid is often overlooked as a household pest control option.
-20 Mule Team Borax for pest control an excellent choice because it doesn’t leave behind residue, has no odor.
+20 Mule Team Borax for pest control is an excellent choice because it doesn’t leave behind residue, and has no odor.

 - One caveat is that if you have kids or pets in your home, you might want to either store these products on high shelves and behind closed doors or not use them at all.

 Most pests can be treated by DIY pest control at first, but in order to solve the problem fully some will require professional help.